-This helps to install CA Servers for SCCM PKI/Internet clients, create Certificate templates, and How to Configure GPO for Certificate auto-enrollment.
+This helps to install CA Servers for SCCM PKI/Internet clients, create Certificate templates, and learn How to Configure GPO for Certificate auto-enrollment.

 Related Post – Learn The Basic Concepts of PKI – Intune PKI Made Easy With Joy Part-1

-Installation Root CA
+Install Root CA

 Perquisites

-To Install Certificate Authority roles the Server should be a member server of the ROOT domain.
+To Install Certificate Authority roles, the Server should be a member server of the ROOT domain.

 Pre-Configuration